Today I want to share how I made my own stencil and how I used that stencil to make curtain panels for my living room.

 Well I didn’t make the curtains – they’re from Target.
-But I did stencil them and they look completely different.
+But I did stencil the curtain panels and they look completely different.
 (And yes, that is a purse below, not curtains – stay with me!)
 Let me back up here.
 Last spring, Dan and I repainted the living room.
 It was gold with two deep red stripes painted around the perimeter of the room.
 Yes, lovely (she says sarcastically).
 This was pre-blog so I don’t have photos to show how awful it was.
 Trust me – it was bad.
 Anyway, we painted the walls a soft gray color.
 I hung inexpensive, plain white curtains until I could decide what exactly I wanted for window treatments.
 Fast forward to Christmas when I received this awesome camera bag.
 It’s from Jo Totes and it’s called Coral Rose.

 Not only do I love this bag, I love that color.
 As I was admiring my pretty, new camera bag, it hit me.
 This is the perfect accent color for the living room.
 I knew I wouldn’t find ready-made curtains in exactly that color, so I took a picture of that bag with my iphone and headed off to Lowe’s to get my paint.
 (Why didn’t I just take the bag????).
 The color is SunRose.